Dennehy95/NextJS-CountriesApp/README.md

  - Sort out how best to split client and server rendering when you have more time to study NextJS
  - Sort out the Unit tests properly
  - Clean up some styles and make the styling uniform.
 Kinda went of the rails in the rush of this, can do better
+ - Direcotry and file structure.
+I gorped up and capitalized inconsistently, lets fix that once not waiting for feedback